hotrodorm/hotrod/README.md

 int initializeBatchProcess()
 ```

 The following query has parameters and uses Dynamic SQL to assemble the query dynamically.
 Depending on the specific runtime values, the query will take on a different structure each time.
-It also incorporates a piece of Native SQL (an optimizer hint):
+It also incorporates a piece of Native SQL &mdash; an optimizer hint:

 ```xml
 <select method="searchVehicles" vo="Vehicle">